Rheumatoid arthritis (RA) is a debilitating autoimmune

 Your primary care provider (PCP) should be your first stop

 if you experience any RA symptoms.
 Your PCP can give you an RA diagnosis.
 They

 can also refer you to a rheumatologist or other doctor for further treatment.

-connective tissue diseases.
-If you are diagnosed with RA,
+connective tissue diseases, as well as immunology.
+If you’re diagnosed with RA,

 your rheumatologist will determine the best way to treat you.
-A rheumatologist will also monitor
+A rheumatologist

 An orthopedist is a surgeon who specializes in bones and